Bridgit Mendler: Musical and voice style

-Mendler's vocal range spans 3.4 octaves.
-She is a mezzo-soprano.
-She plays guitar, keyboard, and keytar Sávio Alves of Febre Teen Magazine said that Mendler's voice was "strong and sweet".
+Mendler is a mezzo-soprano.
+She plays guitar, keyboard, and keytar.
+Sávio Alves of Febre Teen Magazine said that Mendler's voice was "strong and sweet".
 He calls Mendler's voice as having a "metallic tone" and this being "rare in young female singers".
 Her voice was compared to indie and blues artists.
 Her music is generally pop and reggae fusion and has features of R&B, funk, and hip hop soul.
 In an interview, she said she prefers to escape the traditional pop and dance-pop and adding other elements.
 "I have funky, R&B tendencies when I write by myself.
 I really love doo-wop and a jazzy swing beat.
 Rhythm is a big emphasis in my own writing".
-Her voice and style has been compared to Lily Allen.
-She has been compared to Miley Cyrus, who also started on the Disney Channel, but in an interview to Christian Post Mendler said: "I'm not Miley Cyrus.
+Her voice and style has been compared to Cher Lloyd and Lily Allen.
+Her vocals were compared to Miley Cyrus, who also started on the Disney Channel, but in a 2009 interview to Christian Post Mendler said: "I'm not Miley Cyrus.
 There may be some similarities but I'm my own person."
 In 2013, during an interview with the Huffington Post, Mendler was compared to other young artists and asked if she would follow the footsteps in pop music.
 Mendler said that "They've done so much and they're so talented.
 I think it's tricky because they've been obviously very successful, but I think you always want to be your own person and not be categorized by doing the same thing".